 Kansas City’s downtown craft beer scene traces its hoppy roots back to Nov.
 17, 1989.

 That’s the date John McDonald, founder of Boulevard Brewing, delivered his first keg of Pale Ale to Ponak’s Mexican Kitchen just a few blocks down the road on Southwest Boulevard.

 While Boulevard remains king–it opened a spacious Beer Hall as its new throne room in 2016 and now sells its beers nationwide–it’s inspired a golden age of microbreweries in greater downtown.

-Nine have opened within the past couple years with more on the way.
+Eleven have opened within the past couple years.
 The East Crossroads is the cozy, walkable core with a half-dozen brewers, but there are outposts well worth sampling in the West Bottoms and River Market too.